fairfriend92/fairfriend92/README.md

-Hi everyone, my name is Rodolfo and I'm a PhD student in Physics of strongly correlated electron systems and neuromorphic computing.
+Hi everyone, my name is Rodolfo and I'm a researcher in physics of strongly correlated electron systems and neuromorphic computing.
 My interest lies in studying novel quantum materials to build neuromorphic devices such as spiking neurons.
 I'm familiar with a number of programming languages, namely:

 - C, C++
 - Java, C#